Our Vision and Mission

 What We Expect of You, the Student

-- Be on time for your scheduled appointments and cancel or reschedule if necessary.
+- Attend and be on time to advising appointments and programs, and cancel or reschedule if necessary.

 - Be prepared to discuss your goals and educational plans during meetings with advisors.